 At UNM, we celebrate our diverse campus

 At UNM, we respect and value the diversity of our students, faculty and staff.
 We have a range of support services, many of which closely collaborate.
-Learn more about the variety of services we offer across campus.
+Learn more about resources for faculty and see the resources available for students.

 We want you to succeed both in the classroom and with your research and scholarship.

-UNM has several offices and programs dedicated to helping faculty do their best work, whether it’s in the lab, the field or the classroom
+UNM has several offices and programs dedicated to helping faculty do their best work, whether it’s in the lab, the field or the classroom.
+Read about some of the resources or visit the UNM Research page.